-What should my business plan include?
+Why a business plan and what should my business plan include?

 What process should I follow?

-Business planning can be overwhelming.
+Business planning – short-form or long-form – can be overwhelming.
 To make things easier, we recommend breaking the process up and recruiting others to help.
 After you have decided on an idea and tested feasibility

 - Identify a champion: Every project needs a lead.
-Find someone who can really commit to the project and who passes the “drive test,” (i.e., he or she will think about the venture all the time, including on their drives to/from work).
+Find someone who can really commit to the project and who passes the “drive test” (i.e., he or she will think about the venture all the time, including on their drives to/from work).

 - Build a team: We consider business planning – much like strategic plans and grants – to be a team sport.
 We encourage our clients to convene a group of staff, board members and volunteer experts to serve on a core team and/or an advisory team.
-The core team should include staff and volunteers who are enthusiastic, committed to the idea and who have the time to commit to the process.
+The core team should include staff and volunteers who are enthusiastic, committed to the idea and have the time to commit to the process.
 The advisory team should include anyone who has less time to commit, but who can provide key insights and an objective perspective.
-We have devised a quick exercise to help with this brainstorming process.
+We have devised a quick template to help with this brainstorming process.

-- Create an outline: Once you have decided what you need out of your business plan, you should develop an outline.
+- Create an outline: Once you have decided what you need from your business plan, you should develop an outline.
 We have created a template with key questions to assist with this process.
 Then, divide the work up among your core team based on their interest and availability.
 We have created a worksheet to get each section considered, completed and reviewed.

 - Develop a work plan: Deadlines drive plans forward and create momentum and energy.
 Develop a reasonable, yet ambitious work plan to drive the process forward and allow the team to agree on key deadlines.
 We have developed a sample work plan, but we encourage groups to use online project management tools, too.